yunginnanet/HellPot/README.md

   # TCP Listener (default)
   bind_addr = "127.0.0.1"
   bind_port = "8080"

+  # this contains a list of blacklisted useragent strings. (case sensitive)
+  # clients with useragents containing any of these strings will receive "Not found" for any requests.
+  uagent_string_blacklist = ["Cloudflare-Traffic-Manager", "curl"]

   # Unix Socket Listener (will override default)
   unix_socket_path = "/var/run/hellpot"